SDHG's Lead In Electricity-Computing Integration Helps Market Cap Hit HK$100 Billion

 In May 2025, SDHG signed a strategic cooperation agreement with Chinese tech giant Huawei Technologies Co., Ltd. to build projects driven by "green computing power and clean energy", develop "zero-carbon smart parks", and collaborate in the field of intelligent transportation, including vehicle-road coordination and large-scale intelligent driving models.

 The capital market has also reacted to SDHG's new strategy and remarkable business performance enthusiastically.
-In June 2025, multiple brokerages issued initiating coverage reports with "Outperform" ratings for SDHG, including Soochow Securities (Hong Kong), Zhongtai Securities, Tebon Securities, and SXC Securities.
+In June 2025, multiple brokerages issued initiating coverage reports with "Outperform" ratings for SDHG, including Sinolink Securities (HK), Zhongtai Securities, Tebon Securities, and SXC Securities.

 “Through smart strategic maneuvers, SDHG has managed to build a complete ecosystem in new energy and new infrastructure, greatly enhancing the company's core competitiveness,” the Zhongtai Securities report states.